warmchang/armada/docs/quickstart.md

 ```

 ## Installation
-This guide will install Armada on 3 local Kubernetes clusters; one server and two executor clusters.
+This guide will install Armada on a local Kubernetes cluster.

-You should then clone this repository and step into it:
+You should clone this repository and step into it:

 ```bash
 git clone https://github.com/G-Research/armada.git